RBReif/medizinterminFrontend/README.md

 ## Prerequisites

-Please also clone the backend project.
+Please also clone the backend project from the repository.

-In the project directory, you can run:
+Both for the frontend and the backend:

+-   nodejs [official website](https://nodejs.org/en/) - nodejs includes [npm](https://www.npmjs.com/) (node package manager)

 ### `npm start`